vitorfront/estoque-rapido-frontend/README.md

 # Estoque Rapido App

-This is an application build using React.js, with the goal of make easier create supermarket lists.
-It was used the Atomic Design Concept to organize the components.
+This is an application built in React.js, with the aim of facilitating the creation of stock lists.
+The Atomic Design Concept was used to organize the components

 <p>
   <img height="400" src="https://github.com/vitorfront/estoque-rapido-frontend/blob/master/public/image/capagit.png"/>